August 6, 2020

 Sponsors are people within the CoDA program who help guide us through the Twelve Step recovery process.
 These CoDA members are recovering codependents whose personal recovery is a priority.
 They continue to learn how to live happy and fulfilling lives and are willing to share their experience, strength and hope with us.
 They have usually been in recovery longer than we have.
 They’re often who we call for help when we are confused or overwhelmed.

-Sponsors are able to remain objective and detached from feeling responsible for our happiness and recovery.
+Sponsors can remain objective and detached from feeling responsible for our happiness and recovery.
 They also refrain from behaving in abusive, critical, or controlling ways that can result in fixing, rescuing, acting as a therapist, sexual manipulation or personal gain.
 Sponsors are role models for recovery, sources of loving support, and respectful of anonymity and individual pace of recovery.

 More information about sponsors can be found in available CoDA literature (see Resources below).